AnthonyUrbina/vf-compete-and-collect-tcg/README.md

 ## Why I Built This

-As a competitive-gaming enthusiast , I wanted to build an application for people to compete against each-other in real time.
+As a competitive-gaming enthusiast , I wanted to build an application for people to compete against each-other in real-time.

 ## Technologies Used